Jan-Ove Waldner: Biography

 Jan-Ove Waldner was born in Stockholm on 3 October 1965.
 His athletic potential was recognised at an early age and was displayed in 1982 when, as a 16-year-old, he reached the final of the European Championships, losing to distinguished left-handed teammate Mikael Appelgren, who was perceived then as the logical successor to the first Swedish World Champion, Stellan Bengtsson.
 While still developing his game, Waldner, along with several other Swedish players, traveled to a national-level training camp held in China, and was reportedly amazed by the dedication and solidarity of the Chinese players.
 He has claimed ever since that he learned much during his stay, and thereafter first began to regard his opportunity to succeed in table tennis as paramount.

-Waldner won gold in the men's singles at 1992 Summer Olympics, becoming the first and to date only player not from China, Japan, or South Korea to win an Olympic table tennis title.
+Waldner won the gold medal in the men's singles at 1992 Summer Olympics, becoming the first and to date only player not from China, Japan, or South Korea to win an Olympic table tennis title.
 Eight years later, he won silver in the same event at the 2000 Summer Olympics, narrowly losing to Kong Linghui.

 In China, a country that adores table tennis, he is undisputedly the best-known Swedish person, and still one of the most well-known sports personalities.
 In the 1990s, he was more recognisable in China than then-President of the United States Bill Clinton.
-His venerable status and long career has led to his being nicknamed "the evergreen tree" (Chang Qing Shu) in Mandarin.
+His venerable status and long career has led to his being nicknamed "the Evergreen Tree" (Changqing Shu 常青树) in Mandarin.
 He is considered by many to be the most technically complete player of all time, and is almost inarguably the most successful non-Chinese player of the sport.

 In 2010 Waldner won his ninth Swedish championship, defeating Pär Gerell, who was born the same year Waldner became Swedish national champion for the first time.